The Target on Your Back: Why Cybercriminals Have Made Small Businesses Their Primary Prey

 Polymorphic malware

-that changes its code with every infection
+Changes its code with every infection, making it unrecognizable.

 Advanced persistent threats